 So if you’re planning on becoming an art investor, talk to a tax professional first to make sure you understand your potential tax obligations.
 As an art investor, it’s important to maintain meticulous financial records (receipts, invoices, insurance, appraisals, etc.) for tax purposes.

-So, is art a good investment?
+So, is collecting art a good investment?
 That will depend on your personal investment goals and tolerance for risk.
-As with any investments, it’s important to do your research, ask questions and consult with the appropriate experts when you need help.
+As with any investments, it’s important to do your research, ask questions, and consult with the appropriate experts - especially if you’re new to the art and collectibles world.

 Goldman Sachs & Co.
 LLC and its affiliates do not recommend purchasing art or collectibles as an investment strategy, provide formal or informal appraisals of the value of, or opine on the future investment potential of, any specific artwork or collectible.